To Sir, Without Love: I'm Divorcing You

 To Sir, Without Love: I'm Divorcing You (拝啓見知らぬ旦那様、離婚していただきます, Haikei Mishiranu Danna-sama, Rikonshite Itadakimasu) is a Japanese light novel series written by Kori Hisakawa and illustrated by Airumu.
 It was originally serialized on Kadokawa's Kakuyomu website between April and December 2020.
 It was later acquired by ASCII Media Works who began publishing it under their Media Works Bunko imprint in January 2022.
-A manga adaptation illustrated by Iroto Tsumugi began serialization on NTT Solmare's Comic C'moa website under the Flos Comic brand in July 2023.
+A manga adaptation illustrated by Iroto Tsumugi began serialization on NTT Solmare's Comic CMoa website under the Flos Comic brand in July 2023.

+Plot

+After eight years of an arranged marriage, Byletta's husband Arnald Swangan returned after a war that was as long as his marriage to Byletta.
+Byletta later hands in a request to Arnald demanding a divorce, then Arnald proposes a wager that if they sleep together for a month and she doesn't conceive, he'll agree to the divorce.